Established in 2010 as a consultancy for automation of processes involved in software development, testing and delivery.

 About Danny Staple

-I have been working in automation for continuous integration systems with BSkyB since 2010.
+ODM have been working in automation for continuous integration systems with Sky, Cisco and Synamedia since 2010.
 This is automation of software builds, software testing and delivery into test/integration teams.

-I am a test-infected, or even test-obsessed developer, and in the last 4 years I have been working closely with a number of automated testing methods:
+Danny is a test-infected, or even test-obsessed developer, and has been working closely with a number of automated testing methods:

 - Automatic unit testing - mocking, stubbing, optimizing where tests need speeding up.